neumino/neumino.github.io/movies.md

-### Free Solo
+### Odiyan
-*Released on 2018-12-14, vote average 10*
+*Released on 2018-12-13, vote average 5.3*

-Follow Alex Honnold as he becomes the first person to ever free solo climb Yosemite&#39;s 3,000 foot high El Capitan wall.
-With no ropes or safety gear, he completed arguably the greatest feat in rock climbing history.
+With the arrival of electricity in the region under the British rule, the Odiyan clan that possesses the supernatural powers to assume animal form find it difficult to survive as they are ruthlessly captured and killed by the British.
+How the last Odiyan tries to save his clan with his stealth attacks, forms the crux.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/urRVZ4SW7WU?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/hwpylN-aHq0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>